drm/java-redis-client/README.md

 Low level Redis client (but you really won't need anything more than this!)

 ## Usage
-Either package the library using whatever package manager you fancy, or just copy it into your source tree.
+Either package the library using `./build.sh` or whatever package manager you fancy, or just copy it into your source tree.

 Then create a socket connection and start speaking Redis.